A unique program, carefully crafted to support companies that are serious about respecting human rights

 Our first engagement with H&M was to help the company analyze how it could be connected to potential human rights impacts in specific cases and to define appropriate actions in response.
 Since then, we have also worked with H&M to align its reporting with the UNGP Reporting Framework and have supported the company in producing a streamlined approach to identify and prioritize salient human rights issues in key sourcing markets.

 Sector: Food and Beverage

-Our collaboration began with a gap analysis of the company’s policies and practices against the UN Guiding Principles and support on the identification of salient issues, both informed by workshops to assess and prioritize human rights impacts in own operations and the value chain of three operating companies in different regions.
+Our collaboration began with a gap analysis of the company’s policies and practices against the UN Guiding Principles and support on the identification of salient issues.
+These processes were informed by workshops to assess and prioritize human rights impacts in HEINEKEN’s own operations and the value chain of three operating companies in different regions.

-That work helped Heineken to develop a new human rights program and a new Human Rights Policy, which is being implemented across the organization, including further human rights workshops, organized jointly in 11 countries.
+This work helped HEINEKEN to develop a new human rights program and a new Human Rights Policy, which are being implemented across the organization, including through further human rights workshops in 16 countries.

 Given the size and complexity of its business, we have explored a number of approaches to embed respect for human rights throughout the Hitachi Group Companies, including the development of a due diligence guide to operationalize the company’s commitment to human rights.
 More recently, we have focused on building the capacity of specific functions – including human resources and procurement – to conduct human rights due diligence at the global level and to participate effectively in cross-functional processes at the company level.
 Shift has also supported Hitachi in developing stakeholder relationships.

 Inditex joined the Business Learning Program in 2018 in line with our aim of incorporating and sharing best practice in social and environmental sustainability.
 We initially conducted a workshop to further identify and prioritize salient human rights issues.
 Subsequent work has helped us to hone in on these issues in key sourcing markets and to strengthen the human rights due diligence process throughout all areas of our business beyond the supply chain.